BehaviorTree/BehaviorTree.CPP/docs/tutorial_04_sequence_star.md

-# Sequences and Async Actions
+# Sequences and AsyncActionNode

-The next example shows the difference between a `SequenceNode` and a `SequenceStarNode`.
+The next example shows the difference between a `SequenceNode` and a `ReactiveSequence`.

-Additionally, we introduce the __Loggers__ which are mechanism to print, store and publish state transitions in the tree.

-## Asynchronous Actions

 An Asynchornous Action has it's own thread.
 This allows the user to use blocking functions but to return the flow of execution